emer/etable/README.md

 * `etable` is our Go version of `DataTable` from C++ emergent, which is widely useful for holding input patterns to present to the network, and logs of output from the network, among many other uses.
 A `etable.Table` is a collection of `etensor.Tensor` columns, that are all aligned along the outer-most *row* dimension.
 Index-based indirection is supported via optional args, but we do not take on the burden of ensuring full updating of the indexes across all operations, which greatly simplifies things.
 The `etable.Table` should interoperate with the under-development gonum `DataFrame` structure among others.
 The use of this data structure is always optional and orthogonal to the core network algorithm code -- in Python the `pandas` library has a suitable `DataFrame` structure that can be used instead.

+* `eplot` provides an interactive 2D plotting GUI in [GoGi](https://github.com/goki/gi) for Table data, using the [gonum plot](https://github.com/gonum/plot) plotting package.
+You can select which columns to plot and specify various basic plot parameters.